 Fund 100 Classification General Fund Description Accounts for all financial resources except those required to be accounted for in another fund.
 Fund 200 Classification Special Revenue Funds Description Account for the proceeds of specific revenue sources that are restricted or committed to expenditure for specified purposes other than debt service or capital projects.
 205 Law Library Fund Accounts for county-operated law libraries.
 210 Confiscated Assets Fund Accounts for the cash received from either a cash confiscation or cash received from a sale of capital assets acquired from drug raids.
 212 County Drug Abuse Treatment and Education Fund Special revenue fund to account for funds collected pursuant to (OCGA 15-21-100) and restricted expenditures pursuant to (OCGA 15-21-101 (b) 1 and 2).
 Additionally, activities of Drug Court Divisions certified by the Judicial Council of Georgia pursuant to (OCGA 15-1-15) shall be accounted for in this fund.
-215 Emergency 911 Telephone Fund Accounts for operations of E-911 centers.
-E-911 centers provide an open channel between citizens and public safety providers (i.e., police, fire, and medical responders) to efficiently, effectively, and appropriately respond to calls received for emergency services and non-emergency assistance/information.
-If a government's E-911 program is integrated within its telecommunications activity, they must account for E-911 within the Telecommunications Fund (fund 570).
+213 Local Governments' Share of Opioid Settlement Payments Accounts for all Opioid Settlement Payment Funds received by the local government (e.g., through the National Distributor Settlement and the Janssen/J&J Settlement.)
+This Special Revenue Fund is reserved exclusively for the accounting of such settlement funds.
+If a government expends any portion of such proceeds in another fund, the government must report the revenue in this fund first and then transfer the proceeds to the appropriate fund with appropriate documentation.
+Note that, because of the specific approved purposes applicable to opioid settlement funds, all receipts, expenditures, and inter-fund transfers of these funds should be accounted for in this fund only.